 If you answered “yes” to any of those questions, consider looking into Talent Merit Scholarships for your student.

 Talent Merit Scholarships are awards provided directly by colleges to students with outstanding skills or potential in a particular area.
-Often, colleges consider students with talents in the following areas for scholarships of this sort:
+Often, colleges consider students in the following areas for special talent scholarships:

 - Visual Arts

 - Debate & Speech

 Often, schools with specific degree programs in creative fields offer talent merit scholarships for those who meet specific requirements.
 Some of these may require an application or some sort of submission of materials.
 For example, a college with a strong film program may require a submission that includes a short original film, supporting materials, or more for a student to qualify for a special talent scholarship.

 Almost every Talent Merit Scholarship will require the student to show their talent to a committee in one way or another.
 For example, if your student wants to apply for an art scholarship, they will need to submit a portfolio that strictly follows the submission guidelines.
 Or, if your student applies for a music or theatre scholarship, an audition is standard practice.

 Across the board, the school needs to gauge just how talented your student is in their area of interest.
 However, just because your student is exceptional does not mean that they will always win the special talent scholarship.
 Most times, your student also has to major in the same area as they receive their scholarship.

 A good example of such a restriction is the policy that many schools have on marching band scholarships.
 Students can win scholarships for marching band, but they cannot merely stop marching after their tuition discount.
 Instead, the students need to continue participating in marching band throughout their college experience to retain the scholarship.
 The same holds for most other Talent Merit Scholarships; the student has to continue developing their skills throughout their time at the university.

 Are Talent Merit Scholarships a Viable Means of Financial Aid?